Dry Eyes service located in Bloomfield Hills, Farmington Hills, Lake Orion, Novi, Ypsilanti, Michigan

 Optometry & Pediatric Optometry located in Novi, MI & Lake Orion, MI

 If you consistently feel like something is in your eye, or if your eyes are frequently dry and irritated, you may have dry eye syndrome.
-Several effective eye care treatments are available to increase tear production and relieve the symptoms of dry eye at Michigan Eye and Contact Lens in Novi, Michigan.
+Several effective eye care treatments are available to increase tear production and relieve the symptoms of dry eye at 2020 Family Vision in Novi, Michigan.
 Learn more about how to get relief from itchy, irritated eyes by scheduling an appointment online or by calling the office.
-Michigan Eye and Contact Lens services patients in Walled Lake, West Bloomfield, Commerce, Milford, South Lyon, Northville, Farmington, Farmington Hills, Southfield, Plymouth, Birmingham, Livonia, Brighton, Bingham Farms, Bloomfield Township, White Lake, and Highland, MI.
+2020 Family Vision services patients in Walled Lake, West Bloomfield, Commerce, Milford, South Lyon, Northville, Farmington, Farmington Hills, Southfield, Plymouth, Birmingham, Livonia, Brighton, Bingham Farms, Bloomfield Township, White Lake, and Highland, MI.

 Dry Eyes Q & A